hahnyuan/LLM-Viewer/README.md

 python3 analyze_cli.py meta-llama/Llama-2-13b-hf nvidia_A6000 --batchsize 1 --seqlen 8192
 ```

+NOTE: The time estimated by the roofline model represents the theoretical performance that the hardware can achieve.
+The purpose of creating this tool is to help readers gain a clearer understanding of the key factors that influence LLM inference.
+Only the relative relationships can be referenced.

 ## Citation

 If you are using LLM-Viewer in your research, please cite our paper: